HugoJBello/publication-scraper-typescript/data/papers.es.md

 ## Artículos publicados

+1. **Effect of Glutamine Supplementation on Muscular Damage Biomarkers in Professional Basketball Players**.
+2021 - *Nutrients*  (journal-article).

+1. **Diagnostic stability in Bipolar Disorder: A follow-up study in 130.000 patient-years**.
+2021 - *The Journal of Clinical Psychiatry*  (journal-article).

 1. **Stress Salivary Biomarkers Answer During the Work Day in Emergencies  in Healthcare Professionals**.
 2021 - *International Journal of Environmental Research and Public Health*  (journal-article).

 1. **Use of Ecological Momentary Assessment to study suicidal thoughts and behavior: A Systematic Review**.
-2021 - *Current Psychiatry Reports*  (journal-article).
+2021 - *Current Psychiatry Reports*  (journal-article). *[https://doi.org/10.1007/s11920-021-01255-7](https://doi.org/10.1007/s11920-021-01255-7).*

 1. **Early administration of aripiprazole long-acting injectable in acute inpatients with schizophrenia: a clinical report**.
 2020 - *International Clinical Psychopharmacology*  (journal-article). *[https://doi.org/10.1097/yic.0000000000000345](https://doi.org/10.1097/yic.0000000000000345).*